Pine Trails Community Improvement Association

 of “volunteer” community members that are

-such as a new roof, fence, paint or a pool, to ensure they follow the architectural guidelines that are set in the associations governing documents.
+responsible for reviewing proposed exterior home changes such as a new roof, fence, paint or a pool, to ensure they follow the architectural guidelines that are set in the associations governing documents.
 The Members must have an understanding of the governing documents as well as strong decision-making ability and be able to work within time constraints.
 These documents are made available to the members.
 Once a project is submitted for approval, the ACC will generally respond within 14 to 30 days.
 Factors that can affect this timing include: The complexity of the proposed project.
 ACC members are informed by the office staff when applications are received.
 Copies are provided for each member.
 At least two members should review the application, inspect/visit homeowner’s site if necessary to ascertain compliance.
 You may review individually or together.
 Call homeowner to verify information provided on application.
 Measurements, materials, colors, locations, need for permits, etc. should be addressed.
 If project already begun, homeowner may have received a cease and desist letter from the office.
 Inspect to see what if anything is not in compliance and inform property owner what needs to be corrected before approval is granted to move forward; or generally denied.
 Once approval is granted or denied, date, sign and return copy to the office.
 Property owner will be notified by office.
 Property owner must be notified of decision within 30 days.
 You may verbally inform what your decision will be.
 If the two members disagree on some level further review of guidelines must be done or the third committee member must review and offer an opinion, prior to property owner being informed.
 Property owners may appeal denied approvals to the Board.
 Support of denials must be documented.

 Association Guidelines are provided for reference and videos are available for training.
 Please call the office (281-458-6764) to submit your name or to receive further information.